- Oops!Something went wrong.Please try again later.

 But while some actors just report for work and go home at the end of the day, over the course of a decade the core cast also started to consider themselves a family.
 And when Paul Walker died in a car crash Nov.
 30, 2013, at the age of 40, Diesel felt as though he'd lost a brother.

-The 53-year-old actor, who skipped the first sequel after the sleeper success of 2000's The Fast and the Furious, ultimately co-starred with Walker in five Fast and Furious films, including Furious 7, which was still in production when Walker died.
+The 54-year-old actor, who skipped the first sequel after the sleeper success of 2000's The Fast and the Furious, ultimately co-starred with Walker in five Fast and Furious films, including Furious 7, which was still in production when Walker died.
 Diesel hopped on a plane to California right away when he heard the news, concerned especially about his goddaughter, Meadow Walker, Paul's only child.